RafaMT93/RafaMT93/README.md

 * I'm graduate in **Database Technology** from Universidade Cruzeiro do Sul;
 * Passionate for Fighting Games, Music and Mangás/Animes;
 * Currently looking for a job as a **Front End Developer**;
-* I'm currently leaning PHP and perfecting myself in ReactJS and NodeJS.
+* I'm currently leaning PHP, .NET, Kotlin and perfecting myself in ReactJS and NodeJS.

 ### Tech & Tools Preference